na-na-hi/renget/archive/iftod.md

 \>A short warble of concern breaks your trance, your partner growing curiously uneasy at your still form.
 Without hesitation, you wrap your arms as far as possible around her purple-stained beak, earning a choked squawk of surprise at the sudden gesture.
 She remains unexpectedly still as you hug her, and for a few seconds you think she's finally realized that it's the only way you can return the favor while her beak is against you.
 \>Then she shifts, pressing into you.
 A sharp pain drills into your stomach, causing you to wince and take an involuntary step back, prematurely ending the moment.
 \>...
-\>Oh no.
+\>Oh no.%%

 ===================================

-\>Sunshine...
+%darkgreen%\>Sunshine...
 That soothing warmth calls to you for yet another day of action, excitement, glory and-
 \>Your train of thought immediately shatters as your vision focuses, a seemingly unimpressed Bird Wyvern staring down at you.
 \>"I... overslept again, didn't I?"
 The pressure of the claw on your chest lifting with a mild grumble, eye contact unbroken.
 You rise to your feet with a daily routine very much needing to be caught up to unless you desired retribution.
 \>After some minor preparations, you and your partner continue adventuring into parts unknown.
 Your saddle empty after getting bucked off once was more than enough to get the message.